lammps/lammps/doc/src/compute_fep.rst

 Restrictions
 """"""""""""

-This compute is distributed as the USER-FEP package.
+This compute is distributed as the FEP package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands